CrazyMadHacker/ElkStackDeployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-The load balancers processes incoming traffic to be shared acorss the web servers.
+The load balancers processes incoming traffic to be shared across the web servers.
 Access controls that are in place will ensure that only authorized users will be able to connect in the first place through the jump box into the virtual network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.